Skip to content

 ##### Cloud

-- Use imported (from on-premise) synthetic generator
+- Use the imported synthetic generator (from on-premise)

 - Export model to on-premise